A Step-by-Step Guide to Converting a C Corporation to an LLC

 Situation 2: You want to take advantage of certain tax benefits

-Converting a C corp into an LLC can potentially help you gain access to certain tax benefits.
+Converting a C Corp into an LLC can potentially help you gain access to certain tax benefits.

 LLCs are usually taxed more favorably than C Corps since their profits and losses can be passed through to the owners and members of the LLC, so they do not have to pay corporate taxes.
 This can help to reduce the overall amount you have to pay.